3 Key strengths and areas to improve: Ace your next interview

 - Create an action plan.
 Break down your SMART goals into smaller, more attainable goals.
 You might include steps like enrolling in a public speaking workshop or practicing with a colleague to achieve your presentation goal.
 Set realistic timelines for completing each step, ensuring steady progress toward your goals.

-- Set your goal in F4S and start AI coaching: Our AI Coach, Marlee, will curate a personalized online coaching program based on your specific goals and motivations.
+- Set your goal in Marlee and start AI coaching: Our AI Coach, Marlee, will curate a personalized online coaching program based on your specific goals and motivations.
 Regular AI coaching sessions, scheduled at your convenience, ensure you stay on track toward achieving objectives.
 More than 90% of users reach their goals in 4 to 9 weeks.

 - Seek out learning opportunities: Don't underestimate the power of continuous learning.
 Explore courses, workshops, and webinars offered by your company, organizations, or online platforms.
 Consider seeking a mentor who can offer guidance and share their expertise.

 - Track your progress and adapt: Change takes time, and setbacks are inevitable.
-Use AI Coach Marlee to track your online coaching progress and identify areas that need adjustments.
+Use AI Coach Marlee to track your coaching progress and identify areas that need adjustments.
 Are you missing deadlines on your action plan steps?
 Revisit the timeline or consider seeking more support.

 - Celebrate successes and milestones: Acknowledge your achievements, big or small.
 Reaching a milestone on your action plan or receiving positive feedback are victories worth celebrating.
 Reward yourself for your dedication, and let that momentum fuel your continued progress.